PirateSuit/Credit_Risk_Analysis/README.md

 Easy Ensemble
 ![image](https://github.com/PirateSuit/Credit_Risk_Analysis/blob/main/images/easy_ensemble.png)

 Ideally, one of our models would perfectly identify each high risk loans while also not falsely flagging low risk loans as high risk.
 We would also want the model to have a high accuracy and precision scores.
-Here are how the models performed on each of these tasks.
+Here are how the models performed on each of these tasks:

 ### Recall for High Risk
 -Random Oversample: 62%<br>